zanarashidi/loopy-belief-propagation-using-CUDA/README.md

 ## About

-Sum-Product (Loopy Belief Propagation) Algorithm using CUDA on GPU\
+Sum-Product (Loopy Belief Propagation) Algorithm using CUDA on GPU

 This code was written as part of my B.Sc.
-Project in Computer Engineering at the Computer Engineering Department, Sharif University of Technology under the supervison of Mahdi Jafari Siavoshani\
+Project in Computer Engineering at the Computer Engineering Department, Sharif University of Technology, Iran

 July 2017